-The Columbus Community Foundation was born out of “Horizons” a poverty reduction program in Columbus.
+The Columbus Community Foundation was born out of “Horizons” a poverty reduction program in Columbus in 2008.
 The founders of the Foundation were driven to create a permanent source of funding for our community to serve the changing needs now, and into the future.

 The Columbus Community Foundation hosts a permanent endowment for the Columbus community.
 What's that mean?
 We are here to stay.
 All funds donated toward our endowment are permanent!
 An endowment is a donation of funds held in perpetuity for charitable benefit.
 As the fund grows, the returned interest is used to support the Columbus Community.
 Learn more about how endowments work.